iterative/dvc.org/content/blog/2020-04-06-april-20-dvc-heartbeat.md

 link="spotify.com"
 image="/uploads/images/2020-04-06/data_stream.png"/>

-**New releases.** This month, DVC has released some new features and updates:
+## New releases.
+This month, DVC has released some new features and updates:

-- Did you know you can use Google Drive for remote storate with DVC?
+- Did you know you can use Google Drive for remote storage with DVC?
 We've been hard at work delivering the best performance with Google Drive and are thrilled to invite users to try it out.
 Brand new [docs](https://dvc.org/doc/user-guide/setup-google-drive-remote#setup-a-google-drive-dvc-remote)